Aluzion/starbase-hercules/README.md

 | R14 | The `Roll` angle sign, `-1` for negative angles, `+1` for positive angles. |
 | R15 | The `Roll` multiplier. `On` for 180 degrees, `Off` for 90 degrees. |

-When the docking routine is enabled the rear facing tractor beam will use a straight LOS to "lock" on to a cargo module up to 100m away.
-The ship should be oriented to point towards the cargo module using the flight controls in the rear seat.

-Once the cargo is docked, it can be towed by either using the cargo lock-beams, or welded to the ship on both sides as shown.
-The cargo lock-beams can be used to manually release the cargo while in flight, but with heavy cargo modules this may consume more power than the ship is able to generate, unless the cargo module is able to assist with its own power generation.

-> **Note**: The ship strength rating will be greatly reduced while towing an unwelded cargo module with only the cargo lock-beams.
-This introduces different forces on the ship and the cargo module.

 > **Note**: To undock a cargo module the docking routine can be used to initially push the cargo to a safe distance before using the thrusters to move away.